sagargit/sbt-native-packager/README.md

 $ docker images // shows the all images

-$ docker run -d -p 8080:8080 sbt-native-packager-demo:1.0 // runs as a daemon and cxreates a container
+$ docker run -d -p 8080:8080 sbt-native-packager-demo:1.0 // runs as a daemon and creates a container, maps container port to localhost:8080

 $ docker ps -a // shows all the containers